Kambo (drug): Indigenous use

+In contemporary discourse, the original ritualistic context in which kambo is consumed in indigenous communities has generally been ignored or looked down upon in favour of a more biomedical or western approach to health.
+Further inspection of indigenous usage allows for a more holistic understanding of its cultural importance and avoids the overt commercialisation of its spiritual qualities.

 The kambo ritual.
 A) Phyllomedusa bicolor.
 B) Collecting the frog's secretions.
 C) Applying kambo to burns on the skin.
 D) Closeup of skin marks.

 To collect the secretions from the frog's body, first, the frog has to be caught.
 A practitioner will tie the frog to four sticks placed in the ground with its limbs stretched.
 This causes the frog to become stressed enough to activate its defense mechanism and secrete a substance containing peptides from its skin.
 After these secretions are obtained, the frog is released back into the wild.
 The secretions are then left to dry.
 Small burns are created on the skin, and a small dose of the frog secretions is applied to the open wounds.
 In native practice, the secretions are removed from the wounds after 15 to 20 minutes, ending the acute symptoms.

+The healing ritual typically begins with the consumption of caiçuma, a traditional, lightly fermented beverage prepared exclusively by women in the associated community.
+After the consumption of caiçuma, a person believed to have "good luck", usually a proficient hunter, is elected to make burns with a stick on the recipient before the secretions are applied.
+Kambo is viewed as a "medicine of the heart" and has both physical and, importantly, spiritual effects in the eyes of indigenous communities.
+This ritual thus operates not through the supernatural, but through a system of shared social reality.
+In this reality, the shaman and patient trust in the therapeutic powers of the shamanic ritual and the community as a whole has faith in its efficacy.
+In other contexts, kambô is reportedly used in ritualistic practice to improve hunting outcomes rather than as a healing method.
+In these circumstances, kambo is self-administered by an individual, without a shaman, who is expected to experience sickness and hallucinations over a short period of time, before becoming a more adept hunter.

 Traditional practitioners claim that it aids fertility, cleanses the body and soul, increases strength, and brings good luck to hunts, though there is no scientific evidence for these claims.
 It is used by natives to who attempt to expel "panema" (bad spirit) and to induce abortions.
 The secretions are also commonly used in people who suffer from laziness, a condition perceived as unfavorable by the Noke Kuin as the person stops participating socially.

 Joaquim Luz, a Yamanawa leader, criticized internet sales and kambo's use without the preparation or permission of indigenous peoples, saying that such users are at risk, even of death.
 Other native groups have also expressed concerns.